Primary Endpoint

 improvement in intracranial PFS in the ITT populationimprovement in intracranial PFS in the ITT population Mobile

-~2X ORR with RYBREVANT® + chemotherapy compared to chemotherapy alone
+~2X ORR with RYBREVANT® + chemotherapy compared with chemotherapy alone1

 improvement in intracranial PFS in the ITT populationimprovement in intracranial PFS in the ITT population Mobile

-32% of patients with RYBREVANT® + chemotherapy had a response of more than 6 months and 20% with chemotherapy alone5
+32% of patients with RYBREVANT® + chemotherapy had a response of more than 6 months and 20% with chemotherapy alone4

 This was a prespecified analysis and was not powered to show statistical significance.